Navigating, filtering and study details¶

 The home page for OpenREM should look something like this when it is populated with studies:

-By selecting the links in the navigation bar at the top, you can view all of the CT, fluoroscopy, mammography or radiographic studies.
+By selecting the links in the navigation bar at the top, you can view all of the CT, fluoroscopy, mammography, radiographic or nuclear medicine studies.
 Alternatively, click on any row to filter by that system.

 If you are not logged in, clicking any of the links will bring up the log in page.

 Filtering for specific studies¶

 This image shows the CT studies view, available to any logged in user, filtered by entering terms in the boxes on the right hand side to show just the studies where the modality manufacturer name includes the term ‘Siemens’:

 The search fields can all be used on their own or together, and they are